saurav0705/check-history-action/README.md

       with:
           GIT_TOKEN: ${{secrets.GIT_SECRET}}
           UPLOAD_KEY: JOB_NAME
+          ARTIFACT_RETENTION_DAYS: '30'

 ```

 ## Support

-For any questions or issues regarding this GitHub Action, please open an issue in the repository where the action is hosted.
+For any questions or issues regarding this GitHub Action, please open an issue in the repository.